daust/JasperReportsIntegration/README.md

 # allow only certain directories on the server to write to
 # Use "," to separate between path entries
+# On Windows, use the regular path denomination, no escaping necessary,
+#  e.g.: C:\app\jri-downloads
+# All directories have to be named explicitly, not recursive file
+#  paths are possible
 #directoryWhitelist=/Users/daust/oc-jasper/tmp,/Users/daust/oc-jasper

 #====================================================================